RECOMMENDED: BUSINESS ARTICLES

 Welcome.
 This is a resource page with all recommended business articles those in business nowadays should read.
 Every link shared here was personally read by PETERSON TEIXEIRA, hence the commentaries, the highlights and screenshots so you can know beforehand what you’re spending your time on before you click and read.
 Naturally, this resource page will be constantly updated and/or corrected to prevent any misleading information and to maintain a good, reliable list of top business articles.

 TARGET AUDIENCE: CEOs, Entrepreneurs

-IMPORTANT: The majority of the articles here are recent, but you may find articles here that date from 2013.
-Nonetheless, all articles are very valuable.
-The goal here is to provide all the greatest insights and information in these last years, “business milestones” so to speak, so that you know everything that it is to know from the Internet on Business in order to master Business today.
+IMPORTANT: The majority of the articles here are recent, but you may find resources that date from 2013.
+Nonetheless, everything is extremely valuable if you intend to master the market.
+The goal is to provide all the greatest insights and information in these last years, “business milestones” so to speak, so that you know everything there is to know from the Internet on Business in order to master Business today.